 They also smell nice, unlike other fertilizers.
 But do you know how to use them?
 Do you know which plants really like them?

-Coffee grounds are excellent for all plants when mixed into the compost or added to the ground.
+Coffee grounds are excellent for all plants when mixed into the compost or added to the soil.
 There is a huge difference between new and used coffee grounds.
-These can be divided into four categories:
+Plants that like coffee grounds can be divided into four categories:

 Keep reading to know what plants like coffee grounds and things to keep in mind when using coffee grounds as fertilizer.